Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

-A natural next step in this direction would be to characterize the exact big Ramsey degrees for metric spaces of finite diameter with integer distances. \begin{prob} Let $n\geq 3$ and let $\c{M}_n$ denote the class of all finite metric spaces with distances $\{1,\ldots,n\}$.
-Characterize the big Ramsey degrees of $\c{M}_n$.
-Letting $\b{M}_n = \flim{\c{M}_n}$, does $\b{M}_n$ admit a big Ramsey structure? \end{prob} A subset of the authors has already done some work in this direction.
+A subset of the authors has already done some work in this direction.
 In particular, besides splitting and coding, the age-change events come in three different flavors.
 For single types, each type has a \emph{diameter}, i.e.\ the largest distance between two vertices of the given type.
 At the beginning, this diameter is equal to $n$, but if at some point a neighbor of the type in distance $a$ is discovered, the diameter of the type cannot be larger than $2a$.
 Additionally, each pair of types has a \emph{lower bound} and \emph{upper bound} on the distances between realizations of these two types.
 For example, if a vertex with distance $a$ to one type and $b$ to the other is discovered, then we know that the minimum distance between realizations of these two types is at least $\lvert a-b\rvert$ and the maximum is at most $a+b$.
 We conjecture that the big Ramsey degrees will be characterized by precisely describing the interplay between these five types of interesting events.

-Of course, one does not have to stop at metric spaces with these particular distance sets, and we can ask for a characterization of big Ramsey degrees in a higher generality. \begin{prob} Let $S$ be a finite set of non-negative real numbers such that the class $\mathcal C_S$ of all finite metric spaces with distances from $S$ is a strong amalgamation class.
-Characterize the big Ramsey degrees of the class $\mathcal C_S$.
-Does the \fr limit admit a big Ramsey structure? \end{prob} Let us remark that a characterization of sets $S$ for which $\mathcal C_S$ is a strong amalgamation class has been obtained by Sauer~\cite{Sauer2013} and their Ramsey expansions have been found by Hubi\v cka and Ne\v set\v ril~\cite{HN19}.

-Problem~\ref{prob:Smetric} in particular covers ultrametric spaces (for which big Ramsey degrees have been obtained by Nguyen Van Th\'{e}~\cite{NVT08}), and in general, these so-called \emph{$S$-metric spaces} are often equipped with a chain of equivalence relations.

-Note that in Problem~\ref{prob:Smetric}, a triangle is forbidden if and only if it violates the triangle inequality.
-Another direction in which one can generalize Problem~\ref{prob:Nmetric} is to stick with distance sets $\{1,\ldots,n\}$ and allow forbidding other triangles as well.